leannejdong/INSEL_PARSER/README.md

 # Simple [insel](https://www.insel.eu/en/) Parser

-Just some elementary experiments in preparing to writing a parser for Insel.
+Just some very elementary experiments in preparing to writing a parser for Insel.

 # Dependency
 * A modern C++ compiler on your OS